woof-software/compound-multiplier/documentation/plugins/Swap.md

 ### Usage in Main Contracts

-Swap plugins are integrated into main contracts like `CometCollateralSwap` and `CometMultiplierAdapter`:
+Swap plugins are integrated into main contracts like `CometCollateralSwap` and `CometMultiplier`:

 1. **Plugin Configuration**: Main contracts store references to swap plugin addresses
 2. **Delegatecall Execution**: Swaps are executed via delegatecall to maintain the main contract's context